nerds-odd-e/doughnut/README.md

 #### Commands

+For MS Windows users, you need to ensure your WSL2 Linux has `xvfb` installed manually.
+This is not managed by Nix!

 | Purpose                               | Command (run from `doughnut` source root directory)                                                               |
 | ------------------------------------- | ----------------------------------------------------------------------------------------------------------------- |
 | Install needed e2e tooling            | `yarn`                                                                                                            |